text: seven walking tours through historic Philadelphia

 Plaque commemorating Tun Tavern

 Tun Tavern burned down in 1781, near the end of the Revolutionary War.
-It's unlikely to be reconstructed, at least not on its original site, which is now occupied by Interstate 95.
-But a memorial plaque close to the original site commemorates this important piece of American history.
+Its original site is now occupied by Interstate 95, but a memorial plaque close to the original site commemorates this important piece of American history.

 Society Hill